 SUMIF with multiple criteria using OR logic allows you to sum values that meet at least one of several conditions.

-For instance, if we want to calculate sales of smartphones and accessories, this can be achieved using the following conditions:
+For instance, if we want to calculate the sales of smartphones and accessories, this can be achieved using the following conditions:

 =SUMIF(B3:B12, "Smartphone", E3:E12) + SUMIF(B3:B12, "Accessories", E3:E12)